Prohelion/prohelion.github.io/docs/Motor Controllers/WaveSculptor200_User_Manual/Driver_Controls.md

 Wire and install the hardware driver controls as described in the [Driver Controls User's Manual](http://localhost:4000/Electric_Vehicle_Driver_Controls/EV_Driver_Controls_User_Manual/Overview.html).

-Test the driver controls as described in the User's Manual.
+Test the driver controls as described in the User Manual.